elvins123/MotionCameraEmailRaspberryPI/README.txt

 3. You must have a raspberry pi camera that plugs into a camera slot, as this project is not configured for usb cameras

-Thank you and enjoy!
+I am not responsible for any of the actions taken using this program Thank you and enjoy!

 Elvin